namespace-ee/react-calendar-timeline/README.md

 ### itemRenderer
 React component that will be used to render the item content.
-Will be passed the item as a prop.
+Will be passed the `item` as a prop.
 Using complex components may result in performance problems.

 ### groupRenderer
 React component that will be used to render the content of groups in the sidebar.
-Will be passed the group as a prop.
+Will be passed the `group` and `isRightSidebar` as props.

 ### children
-All children of the Timeline component will be displayed above the sidebar.
+**DEPRECATED.
+User the sidebarContent prop instead.** All children of the Timeline component will be displayed above the sidebar.
 Use this to display small filters or so.

 ## FAQ